zackads/zackads.github.io/_pages/about.md

     title: "Cold weather survival training"
 ---

 Hi there 👋, my name is Zack.
-I'm a career changer and aspiring [software craftsman](https://www.amazon.co.uk/Pragmatic-Programmer-journey-mastery-Anniversary/dp/0135957052/ref=sr_1_1?dchild=1&keywords=pragmatic+programmer&qid=1591551601&s=books&sr=1-1) based in Bristol, UK.
+I'm a junior software engineer based in Bristol, UK.
+I work at Made Tech, a consultancy that does [software-y stuff](https://www.madetech.com/services) for the UK public sector using open source and cloud technologies.

-I have 12 years' experience delivering in challenging circumstances across the world during my career in the Royal Navy and Royal Marines.
+Before I became a software engineer, I spent 12 years delivering in challenging circumstances across the world during my career in the Royal Navy and Royal Marines.

 {% include gallery layout='half' %}

-Right now, I'm learning how to write great software.

-I use this site to reflect on my journey, signpost the resources that have helped me and talk about projects I am working on.
+I use this site to reflect on my journey, signpost the resources that have helped me and talk about personal projects I am working on.

-I'm looking for a fun team that really cares about code quality where I can learn from great people.

 Does it sound like we're into the same stuff?
 [Get in touch](https://www.linkedin.com/in/zack-adlington), I'd love to hear from you.